emiliehfisketjon/book-review-app/README.md

 # book-review-app

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- Client/Frontend: React App
-React App, Node.js Backend and mysql
+- Server/Backend: Node.js and mySQL

+1. Create an account / Sign in